Accelerating BP-based decoders for QLDPC Codes with Local Syndrome-Based Preprocessing: Motivation

 Therefore, breaking ties is critical for improving BP performance.
 A natural idea is to introduce suitable local syndrome information to adjust the original channel probability vectors, thereby helping BP make distinctions more quickly and accelerating convergence.
 It should be noted that not all information is beneficial; only utilizing as many correct local features as possible can enhance the effectiveness of BP decoding.
 If too much misleading information is used, it may appear to break ties but does not necessarily improve convergence, as BP can become confused by such information.

-Along these lines, we observe that the clique decoder~\cite{10.1145/3575693.3575733} for surface codes also utilizes local syndrome information to improve decoding.
-Our idea of utilizing local information is intuitively similar, but there are important differences and challenges:
+Along these lines, we observe that the clique decoder~\cite{10.1145/3575693.3575733} and Pinball~\cite{pinball} for surface codes also utilize local syndrome information to improve decoding.
+However, their design principles cannot be directly applied to QLDPC codes due to fundamental differences in decoding structure, which introduce two key challenges.

-\begin{enumerate} \item \textbf{Hypergraph Decoding Complexity.} The clique decoder is specifically designed for surface codes, where the decoding problem can be reduced to a matching problem that is solvable in polynomial time.
-QLDPC decoding is reduced to a hypergraph matching problem, and therefore, the relationship between error patterns and syndromes is significantly more complex.